Fort Lauderdale, Hollywood beaches face some strong winds ahead of Isaias

 But the bands only lasted a few minutes, and soon it was back to clear skies.

-A band of rain drenched Hollywood Beach at around 8 a.m., but the rainfall wasn’t too severe as the winds were sustained at between 13 to 14 miles per hour.

-The largest gust of wind clocked in at 25 miles per hour.
+The largest gust of wind clocked in at between 25 and 27 miles per hour.

-Some restaurants remain open along A1A, including Florio’s of Little Italy.
+Some restaurants remained open along A1A, including Florio’s of Little Italy.

 7News spoke to Elizabeth O’Neal, a waitress working at Florio’s, and when asked how long the restaurant will remain open for before Isaias makes landfall, she responded, “We’re trying to be as safe as possible, so right now, it’s not too bad, so we’re trying to see.
 If it gets too gusty and feels unsafe, then they’re gonna close.”